Highlights from the Ratings and Financial Report for Carvana Co. (CVNA)

 Sponsored

+The average price from analysts is $28.42, which is $24.78 above the current price.
 CVNA currently public float of 95.75M and currently shorts hold a 36.10% ratio of that float.
-Today, the average trading volume of CVNA was 10.70M shares.
+Today, the average trading volume of CVNA was 11.67M shares.

 CVNA’s Market Performance